+SCENARIO REF.
 MAJOR ACCIDENT / DISASTER RISKS AND LIKELY EFFECTS MITIGATION MEASURES AND REFERENCES RESIDUAL IMPACTS where there is vulnerable equipment susceptible to impact e.g. pipework and equipment in close proximity to roadways.
-In particular, areas for the delivery and offloading of distillate fuel will protected using barriers. - Gas pipework will be routed below ground where practical, including at the AGI. - Isolation valves will be installed in the gas pipework to seal off sections of pipework if a loss of pressure is detected e.g. via a gas release as a result of damaged DISASTER EFFECTS AND REFERENCES where there is vulnerable equipment susceptible to impact e.g. pipework and equipment in close proximity to roadways.
-In particular, areas for the delivery and offloading of distillate fuel will protected using barriers.
-Gas pipework will be routed below ground where practical, including at the AGI.
-Isolation valves will be installed in the gas pipework to seal off sections of pipework if a loss of pressure is detected e.g. via a gas release as a
+In particular, areas for the delivery and offloading of distillate fuel will protected using barriers. - Gas pipework will be routed below ground where practical, including at the AGI. - Isolation valves will be installed in the gas pipework to seal off sections of pipework if a loss of pressure is detected e.g. via a gas release as a result of damaged pipework.
+This will restrict the volume

 SCENARIO REF.
 MAJOR ACCIDENT / DISASTER RISKS AND LIKELY EFFECTS MITIGATION MEASURES AND REFERENCES RESIDUAL IMPACTS of gas which could be released.
-11 Domino effect (fire/ explosion) from existing Tynagh CCGT Power Station and the Submitted Development Ref: 21/2192.
+11 Domino effect (fire/ explosion) from existing Tynagh CCGT Power Station and the Approved Development Ref: 21/2192.
 Refer to Technical Land Use Planning (TLUP) Assessment (Appendix 18A, EIAR Volume II).
 A loss of containment of natural gas or distillate fuel from the existing power plant which resulted in a major fire or explosion could potentially have an impact on the Proposed Development via thermal radiation or overpressure effects.
 Sensitivity: Low Magnitude: Moderate Significance: Moderate The Proposed Development will include the following mitigation measures which would prevent and minimise the consequences of this scenario: - The proposed layout of the facilities has been designed and arranged to incorporate segregation distances between process units to minimise the potential for domino effects. - The OCGT equipment systems will be installed within appropriately designed enclosures and firewalls constructed around electrical transformers.
-With mitigation measures, Residual Effects are assessed as: Slight
+With mitigation measures Residual Effects are assessed as: Slight